 Fishing in Southwest Florida

 The southwest region extends from Charlotte Harbor in the north to the famous Ten Thousand Islands in the south.
 It encompasses Charlotte, Lee, and Collier Counties.
-People come to this part of the state, one of the fastest growing areas in the country, for its favorable climate, abundance of natural areas, wildlife watching opportunities and, of course, because of the region’s legacy as a fishing hot spot.
+People come to this part of the state, one of the fastest growing areas in the country, for its favorable climate, an abundance of natural areas, wildlife watching opportunities and, of course, because of the region’s legacy as a fishing hot spot.

 Salt Water Fishing